lucasreddinger/orsee-tools/README.md

 ### Preparing input data

-A python script is provided that can extract recipient email addresses from email messages.
+A Python script extracts recipient email addresses from email messages.
+You must first export email messages to a text file _en masse_.
+Thunderbird has a plug-in that can export many email amessages to a CSV file.
+You then use this script to extract email addresses for the recipients with failed delivery.

 1. Install Thunderbird with the *ImportExportTools* add-on
 2. Select multiple emails → right-click → export as CSV